jen0828/react-rails-app/README.md

 ## react-rails-app

-A simple 'hello world' app
+A simple 'hello world' react-rails app, using webpacker gem

 ### How to run: